open-telemetry/opentelemetry.io/content/en/docs/js/getting_started/nodejs.md

 ---
-title: "Getting Started in Node.JS"
+title: "Node.JS"
 weight: 2
 ---

-This guide uses the example application in Node.JS provided below, but the steps to instrument your own application should be broadly the same.
+This guide uses the example application in node.js provided below, but the steps to instrument your own application should be broadly the same.
 Here is an overview of what we will be doing.

 - Install the required OpenTelemetry libraries
 - Initialize a global [tracer](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#tracer)